nasrin-taghizadeh/SinaBERT/README.md

 - Medical Question Retrieval

 # References
-Please cite following article if using SINA-BERT, codes, or data of this repository.
+Please cite following article if using SINA-BERT, or data in this repository.

 ```bibtex
 @article{taghizadeh2021sina,